clarionut/Scriabin_CV-DMX/README.md

 (https://en.wikipedia.org/wiki/Clavier_%C3%A0_lumi%C3%A8res).
 The colours are: C - red; C# - purple; D - yellow; D# - flesh; E - sky blue; F - deep red; F# - bright blue; G - orange; G# - lilac; A - green; A# - rose; B - blue.
 In this mode the input CV range should be adjusted so that successive octaves give the same colour.
 The tracking isn't perfect but should be good over about 2 1/2 octaves.
-The Green/Saturation control has no effect in this mode but the Blue/Value control can be used to fade the light in or out though the colours are increasingly inaccurate at low brightness.
+The Green/Saturation control has no effect in this mode but the Blue/Value control can be used to fade the light in and out, though the colours are increasingly inaccurate at low brightness.

 The hardware is based on an Arduino Pro Mini driving a MAX485 RS-485 transceiver chip, as used in some of the commercial Arduino DMX shields.